 For us, we never had a fixed date we wanted to do Macau.
 At one point we had also considered doing 2 days there but after talking to many locals the feedback we repeatedly got was that it wasn’t worth it.
 After the Maldives portion of the trip, Hong Kong’s weather was also extremely erratic with rain so we just played it by ear.

 There was one day that finally looked good for us so we decided the night before to make the trip to Macau.
-So yeah, that’s really the extent of the planning we did.
-You can certainly book ferry tickets online but honestly you’re just as good to show up at the purchase the TurboJet tickets right at the terminal.
+So that’s really the extent of the planning we did.
+You can certainly book ferry tickets online but honestly you’re better off to show up at the purchase the TurboJet tickets right at the terminal because of how complicated it is to do it online.
 There are departures every 15 minutes so you really have nothing to worry about.
+Ticket prices start at HKD$171.

 The way I broke the trip down was by the various areas of Macau.
-I thought the itinerary made a lot of sense and I’d recommend you following a similar route:
+With a full day or less than 24 hours in Macau, this itinerary makes a lot of sense for most travellers and I’d recommend you following a similar route to what we did:

 - Start off in Taipa and do the cultural sights first.
 It’s a lovely little area full of Portuguese architecture, shops and food stalls.
 I personally loved this area of Macau the most.
 This area is also great to grab lunch.